gustavocmaciel/ask-the-experts/README.md

 `asktheexperts/templates/asktheexperts/settings.html` is the file for the settings page 'layout' that can only be visited if the user is signed in.
 There is a `block tag` that extends the page.
 There are also four `buttons` that redirects to pages where a user can change his username, password, or even delete the account.

-`asktheexperts/templates/asktheexperts/account_info.html` is the file for the page that shows the main *info* of the user who is signed in, it shows the `profile photo`, the `username` and the `password` (as asteriscs).
+`asktheexperts/templates/asktheexperts/account_info.html` is the file for the page that shows the main *info* of the user who is signed in, it shows the `profile photo`, the `username` and the `password` (hidden behind asterisks).
 It also has a button with a link that redirects to the page where a user can change the `profile photo`.
 Below this button there is another button to `remove` the current `profile photo`.

 `asktheexperts/templates/asktheexperts/change_photo.html` is the file for the page where a user can change his/her `profile photo` by submmiting a form.